rohitap/articles/README.md

 * Add a form validating/helping library
 * Add validations for the body in the POST request for adding an article
 * Add a database rather used a common data arrays
+* Add loaders for table loading and submit button.
+Also, couldn't add    acknowledgement for successful adding of the article
 ### Inside the application
 * Articles can be viewed at /article
 * Articles can be added using the form at /add-articles